 JDBC provides the same capabilities as ODBC, allowing Java programs to contain database-independent code.

-Before progressing on this tutorial you need to have good understanding on the following two subjects:
+Before moving further, you need to have a good understanding of the following two subjects −

 JDBC API: This provides the application-to-JDBC Manager connection.

 JDBC Driver API: This supports the JDBC Manager-to-Driver Connection.

 The JDBC API uses a driver manager and database-specific drivers to provide transparent connectivity to heterogeneous databases.

 The JDBC driver manager ensures that the correct driver is used to access each data source.
 The driver manager is capable of supporting multiple concurrent drivers connected to multiple heterogeneous databases.

 Following is the architectural diagram, which shows the location of the driver manager with respect to the JDBC drivers and the Java application −

 The JDBC API provides the following interfaces and classes −